austinDaily/dotfyles/README.md

 # Dotfyles - A CLI Dotfile Manager
-Dotfyles is a command-line tool that scans your Home directory for your important config files (or dotfiles), creates a dedicated directory and git repo for them, and pushes the repository to your GitHub account, **all with one command**.
+Dotfyles is a command-line tool that scans your Home directory for your important config files (or dotfiles), creates a dedicated directory and git repo for them, and pushes this repository to your GitHub account, **all with one command**.
 This makes it easy to back up, restore, and share your configuration files across different systems.

 ## Features
 - **Automatic Collection of Dotfiles**: Gathers common configuration files from your home directory.